zcc135820-web/AIStudioToAPI/README.md

 A tool that wraps Google AI Studio web interface to provide OpenAI API and Gemini API compatible endpoints.
 The service acts as a proxy, converting API requests to browser interactions with the AI Studio web interface.

-> **Acknowledgements**: This project is forked from [ais2api](https://github.com/Ellinav/ais2api) by [Ellinav](https://github.com/Ellinav).
+> **👏 Acknowledgements**: This project is forked from [ais2api](https://github.com/Ellinav/ais2api) by [Ellinav](https://github.com/Ellinav).
 We express our sincere gratitude to the original author for creating this excellent foundation.

 ## ✨ Features